MediaComem/minesweeper/INSTRUCTIONS.md

-**Your Azure server has limited memory (about 1GB of RAM).** Unfortunately, this may not be enough memory to run the MySQL database server, the PostgreSQL database server, PHP-FPM, the PHP todolist and the Minesweeper application.
+**Your Azure server has limited memory (about 1GB of RAM).** Unfortunately, this may not be enough memory to run the MySQL database server, the PostgreSQL database server, PHP-FPM, the PHP todolist and the Minesweeper application, mainly because MySQL unfortunately consumes a lot of memory for such a small server.

 To be safe, you should temporarily stop and disable MySQL with the following
 commands: